 Speeding

-It goes without saying that the faster you drive, the bigger the distance it takes you to stop and the harder you hit.
+It goes without saying that the faster you drive, the bigger the distance it takes you to stop.

 Think! - Slow down advert (Extended) (UK)